chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 At the same time, I kept the code modular and easy to maintain, so other developers could quickly understand and extend the component if needed.
 As a result, the upload process became much faster and smoother, and the feedback from both the team and users was very positive.

-## Example of choosing vue or react
+## Vue or React

 ### Question

-Impressive work on those projects, Xin—it sounds like you really drove some meaningful improvements there.
-Since your resume highlights strong experience with both React and Vue.js, could you share an example of when you chose one framework over the other for a specific project, and what factors influenced your decision?
+- Since your resume highlights strong experience with both React and Vue.js, could you share an example of when you chose one framework over the other for a specific project, and what factors influenced your decision?

 ### Answer

 Thank you—I'm glad you found them impressive!
 For instance, in my role at Toyou Feiji Electronics, I chose Vue.js for the storage management platform redesign because of its lightweight nature and excellent reactivity system, which suited our need for rapid prototyping and seamless state management in a complex UI.
 In contrast, at Jinji Network Technology, I opted for React when building the admin frontend and React Native app, as it offered better ecosystem support for mobile cross-platform development and integrated well with libraries like Ant Design for data visualization.
 The decision often boils down to project scale, team familiarity, and performance requirements.

-## Backend Development and Full-Stack Capabilities
+## Backend Experience

 ### Question